About The Turn of the Screw ...

 That original cast included some of the most important British singers of those years: Jennifer Vyvyan, Joan Cross, and Peter Pears, Britten's life-partner and his constant artistic collaborator.
 In the succeeding years, it has been repeatedly produced by opera companies large and small throughout Europe and the United States.

-The Turn of the Screw is not large in scale: seven singing parts, no chorus, an orchestra of 15 players, and a running time of about two hours, with one intermission.
+The Turn of the Screw is not large in scale: seven singing parts, no chorus, and a running time of about two hours, with one intermission.
 In addition, the music is founded on one theme, introduced in the Prologue, which Britten manipulates through 17 variations that grow in intensity as the plot develops through the 17 scenes.

 MLS recommends this excellent introduction to the opera, which combines a thorough plot summary with musical excerpts that will familiarize you with the themes and musical numbers.